 Want to know more?

-To speak to us about Retinal treatments or to book a consultation, please get in touch.
+To have a chat with us about retinal treatments or to book a consultation, contact our friendly team.

 - Cataract and Lens extraction surgery: Phacoemulsification surgery with implantation of Intraocular Lens